On How Zero-Knowledge Proof Blockchain Mixers Improve, and Worsen User Privacy: Conclusion

 \section{Conclusion}

-This paper empirically demonstrates that the advertised anonymity set sizes of popular mixers (such as Tornado.Cash) do not represent the true privacy offered to users.
-We propose a methodology that can increase the probability that an adversary links a withdrawer to the correct depositor on average by $51.94\% \thinspace (108.63\%)$ on TC (on Ethereum) and TN (on Binance Smart Chain) respectively.
+This paper empirically analyzes the usage of \ZKP mixers.
+We find that \numtotalmixerAttackers malicious addresses and \numtotalmixerBEVextractors \BEV extractors leverage mixers as their source of funds, while depositing a total attack revenue of \totalDepositofAttackersAndBEVextractors USD.
+We measure that the \OFAC sanctions have reduced more than {$83\%$} daily deposits in \TC.
+Moreover, our findings show that the advertised anonymity set sizes of popular mixers do not represent the true privacy offered to users.
+We propose a methodology that can reduce the anonymity set size on average by \totalTCASReduced (\totalTNASReduced) of \TC (on \ETHchain) and \TN (on \BSChain) respectively.
 Worryingly, while previous work suggests that incentivized mixers could improve the offered mixer privacy, we find evidence that speculators are likely to act in a privacy-ignorant manner, deteriorating the overall anonymity set size.
-We measure that~$60.09\%$ (i.e.,~$1{,}027$ out of $1{,}709$) of the reward claiming users are improperly using the mixer, resulting in \emph{worse} privacy than if they had ignored the mixer reward coins.
-We hope that our work engenders further research into user-friendly, backward-compatible, and privacy-enhancing anonymity mining solutions.
+We hope that our work engenders further research into user-friendly and privacy-enhancing \ZKP mixer solutions.